iugamarian/oldpcsetup/README.md

 # oldpcsetup
 Oldpcsetup for reviving atique computers, targeting 256 MB RAM.

-An old computer can be kept running if it's case design is beautiful,can communicate with importasnt old hardware or for demonstrations in museums.
-I use them to test what in GNU/Linux is V E R Y optimnised - good to keep an eye on when making slim virtual machines - a virtual machine does not run into the problems an old computer gives (like hdd thrashing).
+An old computer can be kept running if it's case design is beautiful,can communicate with important old hardware or for demonstrations in museums.
+I use them to test what in GNU/Linux is V E R Y optimised - good to keep an eye on when making slim virtual machines - a virtual machine does not run into the problems an old computer gets (like hdd thrashing).

 They are very bad at memory swap usage (high head latency, a speed of 100 kB/s even on very new drives) - use bigger RAM or experiment with network swap drive (achieves 30 MB/s on 100 MB LAN but needs a host for the swap drive - maybe a Raspberry Pi 2).